veeso/tui-realm/README.md

 ## About tui-realm 👑

-tui-realm is a **framework** for [tui](https://github.com/fdehau/tui-rs) which provides a layer to simplify the implementation of terminal user interfaces adding the possibility to work with re-usable component with properties and state, as you'd do in React; but that's not all: the input events are handled through a system based on **Messages**, providing you with the possibility to implement `update` functions as happens in Elm.
+tui-realm is a **framework** for [tui](https://github.com/fdehau/tui-rs) to simplify the implementation of terminal user interfaces adding the possibility to work with re-usable components with properties and states, as you'd do in React But that's not all: the components communicate with the ui engine via a system based on **Messages** and events, providing you with the possibility to implement `update` functions as happens in Elm.
+In addition, the components are organized inside **Views**, which manages mounting/umounting and focus for you.

 And that's also explains the reason of the name: Realm stands for React and Elm.

 Tui-realm also comes with a built-in standard library of components you may find very useful.
-Don't worry, they are optional if you don't want them 😉, just follow the guide in [get started](#get-started-).
+Don't worry, they are optional if you don't want to use them 😉, just follow the guide in [get started](#get-started-).

 ### Why tui-realm 🤔